Random Access Channel Coding in the Finite Blocklength Regime: Conclusion

-We study the agnostic random access model, in which each transmitter knows nothing about the set of active transmitters beyond what it learns from limited feedback from the receiver, and the receiver knows nothing about the set of active transmitters beyond what it learns from the channel output.
-In our proposed rateless coding strategy, the decoder attempts to decode only at finitely many decoding times.
-At each decoding time $n_t$, it sends a single-bit acknowledgment to all transmitters indicating whether or not its estimate for the number of active transmitters is $t$.
-We prove a non-asymptotic, second-order achievability result for the equal rate point $(R, \dots, R)$ under the symmetry conditions on the channel (permutation-invariance \eqref{eq:permutationinvariance}, reducibility \eqref{eq:reducible}, friendliness \eqref{eq:silence} and interference \eqref{eq:interference}).
-The main contribution of this paper is that for that nontrivial class of channels, when $k$ transmitters are active, our proposed RAC code design performs as well in terms of capacity and dispersion as the best known code for the $k$-transmitter MAC \cite{huang2012finite, tan2014dispersions} in which the transmitter activity is known a priori.
-The assumptions of permutation-invariance \eqref{eq:permutationinvariance}, reducibility \eqref{eq:reducible}, and interference \eqref{eq:interference} together with identical encoding guarantee (by \lemref{lemma:mutualinfo}) that the equal rate point always lies on the sum-rate boundary, rather than in the vicinity of one of the corner points; this ensures that our simplified, single-threshold decoding rule results in no loss in the first two terms compared to schemes with $2^k -1$ simultaneous rules used in the literature \cite{huang2012finite, jazi2012simpler, tan2014dispersions, scarlett2015constantcompMAC}. \thmref{thm:Pe_prime} shows that as long as $K < \infty$, there is no loss in the first two terms even if the decoder is tasked with decoding transmitter identity.
+We study the agnostic random access model, in which each transmitter knows nothing about the set of active transmitters beyond what it learns from limited scheduled feedback from the receiver, and the receiver knows nothing about the set of active transmitters beyond what it learns from the channel output.
+In our proposed rateless coding strategy, the decoder attempts to decode only at a fixed, finite collection of decoding times.
+At each decoding time $n_t$, it sends a single bit of feedback to all transmitters indicating whether or not its estimate for the number of active transmitters is $t$.
+We prove non-asymptotic and second-order achievability results for the equal rate point $(R, \dots, R)$ under our assumptions on the channel (permutation-invariance \eqref{eq:permutationinvariance}, reducibility \eqref{eq:reducible}, friendliness \eqref{eq:silence}, and interference \eqref{eq:interference}).
+For a nontrivial class of discrete, memoryless RACs, our proposed RAC code performs as well in its capacity and dispersion terms as the best-known code for the discrete memoryless MAC in operation; that is, it performs as well as if the transmitter set were known {\em{a priori}}.
+The assumptions of permutation-invariance \eqref{eq:permutationinvariance}, reducibility \eqref{eq:reducible}, and interference \eqref{eq:interference} together with our use of identical encoding guarantee (by \lemref{lem:mutualinfo}) that the equal rate point always lies on the sum-rate boundary rather than on one of the corner points.
+For example, for two users, the capacity region is a symmetric pentagon.
+This ensures that our simplified, single-threshold decoding rule results in no loss in the first- or second-order achievable rate terms, making the codes far more practical than prior schemes \cite{huang2012finite, jazi2012simpler, tan2014dispersions, scarlett2015constantcompMAC} in which decoders employ $2^k -1$ simultaneous threshold-rules.
+In \secref{sec:transiden}, we show that as long as $K < \infty$, there is no loss in the first two terms even if the decoder is tasked with decoding transmitter identity.

-We also provide a tight approximation for the capacity and dispersion of the adder-erasure RAC \eqref{eq:addererasure} is an example channel satisfying our symmetry conditions.
+We also provide a tight approximation for the capacity and dispersion of the adder-erasure RAC \eqref{eq:addererasure}, which is an example channel satisfying our symmetry conditions.